afsheenara24/CodTech-Task4-Sentiment-Analysis/README.md

-# Task 4: Sentiment Analysis using NLP
+# Sentiment Analysis using NLP

 This repository contains Task 4 of the CodTech Data Analysis Internship.
 It involves analyzing the sentiment of customer reviews using basic NLP techniques.